Roger Kail Baumberger, 81, of Forest Hills, New York, passed away on January 5, 2021, after a brief illness.

 Even as he built his career in New York City, Roger lived life to the fullest, enjoying his family and friends.
 He loved to travel with Anne-Marie Bourbon, his wife of 27 years, both to spend time with her family in France and explore other parts of the world.
 In 2013, he travelled to Ethiopia, revisiting his early experience as the first American student at the University of Addis Ababa in 1957 while his parents served in the American foreign aid program.
 He was an avid tennis player and a long-time member of the West Side Tennis Club in Forest Hills.

 Roger leaves behind his loving wife, Anne-Marie Bourbon; three children and their spouses, Karen, George, and Alex Baumberger; four grandchildren; and two stepsons, Christopher and Alan Geoghegan, and their spouses.
 He is also survived by his brother, Bruce Baumberger, and two sisters, Barbara Baumberger Crane and Linda Baumberger Behling.

 In lieu of flowers, the family suggests donations to the American Cancer Society or the Melanoma Research Foundation in Roger’s memory.

-To plant a tree in memory of Roger Baumberger, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Roger Baumberger, please visit our Tree Store

 Our business is conducted in the New York Metropolitan, Long Island and Westchester areas.
 In addition, we have assisted families in many other areas.
 Our beautiful facilities and commitment to service have made the Fox Funeral Home a Forest Hills landmark.